 Bornholm is a remarkable island.
 If you want to experience the many amazing restaurants here you should definitely travel between the months of May and September.
 The rest of the year a lot of them are closed, sadly.
 Last time I was here and visited Restaurant Kadeau they told me that another restaurant was opening soon.
 SommerPONY it would be called.
 The Kadeau guys already have both Kadeau and PONY in Copenhagen as well, so this was a natural add-on.

 Arriving in the small village of Sandvig on Bornholm it wasn’t obvious to me where the restaurant was located.
-I had told the taxi driver the address, but I was standing outside and looking at Nordlandet Restaurant & Bar.
+I had given the taxi driver the correct address, but I was standing outside and looking at Nordlandet Restaurant & Bar.
 I knew SommerPONY would have a sea view, though, so I followed the path around the hotel and found some wooden stairs leading up to the second floor.
-I believe I entered through the back door, but it was a beautiful entrance to arrive at!
+I believe I entered through the back door, but it was an entrance with a beautiful view, at least!

 If you do find yourself on Bornholm in the summertime, both Kadeau and SommerPONY are absolute must-visits.
 So similar, yet so different experiences.
 Both in beautiful locations and with superb hosts taking care of you.
 The food is outstanding, and there really isn’t anything to point a finger at.

 Have you been to Bornholm?
 I would love to get your best recommendations.
 Please leave a comment.